-'''

 [Example: connector ClockInput = input Clock;]

-'''

-16.4 Discrete States
+16.4 Clocked State Variables

 The previous value of a clocked variable can be accessed with the previous operator.
-Such a variable is called a clocked state variable.
+A variable to which previous has been applied is called a clocked state variable.

 previous(u) The input argument is a component expression (see section 16.2.3) or a parame- ter expression.
 The return argument has the same type as the input argument.
 Input and return arguments are on the same clock.
 At the first tick of the clock of u or after a reset transition (see section 17.3.2), the start value of u is returned, see section 16.9.
 At subsequent activations of the clock of u, the value of u from the previous clock activation is returned.